-Shifts in the form of selectivity over time and the impact annual deviation in selectivity presented mixed results.
+Shifts in the form of selectivity over time and the impact of annual deviations in selectivity led to mixed results.
 The estimation method consistently estimated a positively biased size at maximum selectivity for all data scenarios with time-varying selectivity.
-The operating model selectivity applied normally distributed deviations to generate the annual shifts in selectivity and one would not a priori predict the estimation method to have a consistent bias in parameter estimates.
-However, the estimation method was able to identify the change in the selectivity form (asymptotic to domed through a reduction in the width at peak selectivity) during the estimated rebuilding years with similar bias to the time-invariant case.
-Each case produced estimates that under estimated the decline in the descending limb, defining the dome in selectivity.
+The operating model selectivity involved normally distributed deviations to generate the annual shifts in selectivity and one would not a priori predict the estimation method to have a consistent bias in estimates of the size at maximum selectivity.
+However, the estimation method was able to identify the change in the selectivity form (asymptotic to domed through a reduction in the width at peak selectivity) during the rebuilding years with similar bias to the time-invariant case.
+Each case led to estimates that under estimated the decline in the descending limb, defining the dome in selectivity.
 This evaluation applied time blocks defined by the status of the stock to allow for shifts in selectivity, ignoring the annual shifts in the selectivity curve.
-Others have evaluated alternative ways of estimating time-varying selectivity using state-space models (Nielsen and Berg, 2014), or the implications of applying time blocks vs. allowing a random walk component in selectivity parameters or catchability (Wilber and Bence, 2006; Martell and Stewart, 2014).
-Further exploration should be done to evaluate if allowing a random walk or applying an alternative estimation method eliminates the bias observed in the estimated selectivity here and how data quantity and quality impacts these estimates.
+Studies have evaluated other ways of estimating time-varying selectivity using state-space models (Nielsen and Berg, 2014), or the implications of applying time blocks vs. allowing a random walk component in selectivity parameters or catchability (Wilber and Bence, 2006; Martell and Stewart, 2014).
+Further exploration should be conducted to evaluate if allowing a random walk or applying an alternative estimation method eliminates the bias observed in the estimated selectivity here and how data quantity and quality impacts these estimates.

-This work highlights the benefits of continued data collection during rebuilding on the precision of estimates, but there are numerous additional reasons why retaining data streams is important.
+This work highlights the benefits of continued data collection during rebuilding on the precision of estimates, but there are many additional reasons why retaining data streams is important.
 The first benefit of continued data collection is the potential ability to identify misspecification in the model assumptions.
 The estimation method and operating models applied here, generally made similar structural assumptions.
-However, in real-world assessments, the true state of nature is never known with confidence.
-Continued data collection may allow for the identification of model misspecification in the structural assumptions (e.g. growth, recruitment) that will allow for better approximations to reality through models.
+However, the true state of nature is never known with confidence in real-world assessments, Continued data collection may allow for the identification of model misspecification in the structural assumptions (e.g. growth, recruitment) that will allow for better approximations to reality through models.
 Specifically, when stocks are driven to depleted stock sizes there could be long-term impacts to the population that could negatively affect the ability of the stock to rebuild (e.g. Hixon et al., 2014) that additional data would be required to detect.
-The second benefit of continued data collections is that ability to identify potential long-term changes in stock dynamics due to climate driven forces.
+The second benefit of continued data collections is that ability to identify potential long-term changes in stock dynamics due, for example, to climate-driven forces.
 There has been much work identifying potential links between climate and recruitment (Hollowed et al., 2011; Ianelli et al., 2011, Mueter et al., 2011, Strachura et al., 2014).
-Additionally, long-term varying climate conditions may result in changes in biology (Swain and Benoit, 2015) which will impact the productivity of stocks (Legaut and Palmer, 2015) which needs to be accounted for when setting harvest limits.
+Additionally, long-term varying climate conditions may result in changes in biological parameters (Swain and Benoit, 2015) which will impact the productivity of stocks (Legaut and Palmer, 2015) that needs to be accounted for when setting harvest limits.